Learning to traverse convective flows at moderate to high Rayleigh numbers: Results and discussion

-Representative trajectories obtained from this distilled heuristic strategy are shown in figures~\ref{fig:heuristic_vs_rl}$(a,b)$, illustrating the clear switching between the green (\textit{exploit}) and magenta (\textit{explore}) modes.
-To contextualise the performance of the full RL policy, we compare its energetics with those of this rule-based heuristic strategy, as shown in figures~\ref{fig:heuristic_vs_rl}$(c,d)$.
-At high Rayleigh numbers ($Ra \geq 10^9$), the full RL policy outperforms the heuristic baseline in energy efficiency, demonstrating the superior capability of the neural-network policy to navigate highly intermittent and spatiotemporally chaotic flow structures.
-Interestingly, at moderate Rayleigh numbers ($Ra = 10^8$), the heuristic strategy occasionally consumes less propulsion energy than the RL policy.
-However, this energetic advantage comes at the cost of longer completion times (see figure~\ref{fig:heuristic_vs_rl}$e$).
+Representative trajectories obtained from this distilled heuristic strategy are shown in figures~\ref{fig:heuristic_vs_rl}(\textit{a}) and \ref{fig:heuristic_vs_rl}(\textit{b}), illustrating the switching between the green drift mode and the magenta thrust mode.
+To contextualise the performance of the learned RL policy, we compare its energetics with those of this rule-based heuristic strategy, as shown in figures~\ref{fig:heuristic_vs_rl}(\textit{c}) and \ref{fig:heuristic_vs_rl}(\textit{d}).
+At high Rayleigh numbers (\(Ra \geq 10^9\)), the learned RL policy requires less propulsion energy than the heuristic baseline, suggesting that the neural-network policy can exploit highly intermittent and spatiotemporally chaotic flow structures more effectively.
+Interestingly, at moderate Rayleigh number (\(Ra=10^8\)), the heuristic strategy occasionally consumes less propulsion energy than the RL policy.
+However, this energetic advantage comes at the cost of longer completion times (see figure~\ref{fig:heuristic_vs_rl}\textit{e}).
 The rule-based heuristic agent can be overly conservative, switching off propulsion and becoming temporarily trapped within large, coherent LSC vortices.
-Because the RL reward function is calibrated to prioritise time efficiency and robust barrier crossing, the RL policy chooses to expend slightly more energy to escape these vortex traps more aggressively, thereby completing the task much faster.
-Furthermore, as shown in figure~\ref{fig:heuristic_vs_rl}$(f)$, although this heuristic strategy is much simpler than the full RL policy and relies on only three physically interpretable criteria, it successfully reproduces the main transport logic of the learned policy.
-These results confirm that the RL policy is not merely an opaque numerical optimiser, but a powerful framework from which robust, interpretable, and transferable navigation principles can be extracted.
+Because the RL reward function is calibrated to prioritise time efficiency and barrier crossing, the RL policy chooses to expend slightly more energy to escape these vortex traps more actively, thereby completing the task much faster.
+Furthermore, as shown in figure~\ref{fig:heuristic_vs_rl}(\textit{f}), although this heuristic strategy is much simpler than the learned RL policy and relies on only three interpretable criteria, it reproduces the main transport logic of the learned policy.
+It should be noted that the distilled heuristic is intended primarily as an interpretability tool and a simple rule-based controller derived from the flow-topology analysis of the learned policy, rather than as a completely independent baseline or a universally optimal controller.
+The comparison shows that key features of the learned behaviour can be related to local Eulerian observables such as the \(Q\)-criterion and the vertical velocity.
+The fact that the heuristic retains high success rates at higher Rayleigh numbers suggests that the normalised local topology and velocity cues capture features of the navigation problem that remain useful across the range of flow regimes considered here.
+Thus, the RL policy is not merely an opaque numerical optimiser, but can provide a route for extracting interpretable navigation rules with reasonable transferability across the present \(Ra\) range.